prototype109/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-	Adaptive covers only a few devices and using media queries and information gained from the meta viewport tag to adapt the design of the website for those devices.
-Adaptive is very quick to create as you are limiting the amount of devices you are coding for.
-Responsive means you are making designs for multiple devices which take longer to make.
+	Adaptive only uses media queries and is designed for a lesser amount of devices as the breakpoints are fewer than a responsive design.
+Responsive website include many more devices and breakpoints needed to achieve a smoother feel when changing sizes and often uses relative font sizes that scale to the devices screen width.

 2. Describe what it means to be mobile first vs desktop first.